canonical/craft-parts/docs/base/explanation/how_parts_are_built.rst

 processed in the order described in the :ref:`build order <parts_build-order>`.
 The plugin for the part will use the appropriate build system to build the part in its ``build`` subdirectory, using a copy of the files in its ``src`` subdirectory, and install the result in the part's ``install`` subdirectory.
-The files in the ``install`` directory will be organized according to the rules in the part's :ref:`organize` property.
+The files in the ``install`` directory will be organised according to the rules in the part's :ref:`organize` property.

 After the *build* step is run, the directory for each part in the ``parts``